Four months after the 'big money' sell-off, Tesla's institutional ownership is... up?

 Meanwhile, trading volumes — the number of shares trading hands — paint a distinct picture.
 Look beyond the headline stock moves, and the type of selling starts to come into focus.

 On days when Wall Street panics, trading volume typically surges.
-Last Thursday, May 30, when The New York Times (NYT) published a bombshell story about Elon Musk’s drug use, erratic behavior, and political entanglements, Tesla’s volume spiked to more than 123 million shares.
-In the days following, as Musk broke rank to come out against the new tax bill, the stock kept on falling, but volume largely declined — to about 81 million shares on Monday, under 100 million on Tuesday and Wednesday, and about 80 million as of midday Thursday.
+On Thursday, May 30, when The New York Times (NYT) published a bombshell story about Elon Musk’s drug use, erratic behavior, and political entanglements, Tesla’s volume spiked to more than 123 million shares.
+In the days following, as Musk broke rank to come out against the new tax bill, the stock kept on falling, but volume largely declined — to about 81 million shares on Monday, June 2, under 100 million on Tuesday and Wednesday, and about 80 million as of midday Thursday.

 That pattern suggested the later move down may have been driven more by retail investors, with smaller players getting spooked or perhaps disliking Musk’s political shift, rather than big institutions rushing to exit.
 When both volumes and prices see declines, it’s often a sign of “mom and pop” selling.

-But by the close of market on Thursday?
+But by the close of market on Thursday, June 5?
 The picture changed again, dramatically.
 Volume spiked, zooming past the post-NYT surge to a stunning 275 million shares, as Tesla stock sank to $284.
 And that kind of move, with price falling sharply and volume rising tremendously — to levels not seen for months, if not years — starts to look a lot like big-money participation.
 If institutional investors were on the sidelines earlier this week, they may not be anymore.

 The longer history of retail love and institutional wariness